BigPolarBear1/factorization/README.md

 To run from NFS_Variant_simple, which is an intermediate step between QS and NFS: python3 run_qs.py -keysize 50 -base 300 -debug 1 -lin_size 100_000 -quad_size 10

+I will continue working on this in the weekends.
+But I dont know how long it is going to take.
+I want to be able to sieve using different quadratic coefficients in the NFS implementation like I'm doing in my _simple version and CUDA_QS_Variant.
+Because together with the precalculated hashmap, that would allow for very strong sieving.
+But I dont know how long that could take to implement, if at all possible.
+Could be days, or could be weeks.
+I a broke, I havnt seen my friends in years because of what Microsoft did.
+I have nothing here in belgium.
+And every day, the dark thoughts become stronger and stronger and stronger.
+And if I dont do a hail mary now and hope to find a good 0day exploit that I can sell.. so I can maybe go hike in the arctic, find some peace again...
+I'm just going to end it, because there is absolutely nothing worth living in my life anymore.
+Everything was destroyed.
+Thats just how it is, and thats just the kind of world we live in.
+It doesn't matter all the work I have done in my career.
+People were jealous from the start.
+From my very first bugs..
+I was an intruder into an elitist industry.. and they managed to remove me again, I never belonged in this industry.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>